darinz/ML/problem-sets/05/ps2/solution_ps2.md

 Let's follow a binary decision rule, where we predict $y = 1$ if $p(y = 1|x) \ge p(y = 0|x)$, and $y = 0$ otherwise.
 Show that if $\Sigma_0 \ne \Sigma_1$, then the separating boundary is quadratic in $x$.
 That is, simplify the decision rule "$p(y = 1|x) \ge p(y = 0|x)$" to the form "$x^T Ax + B^T x + C \ge 0$" (supposing that $x \in \mathbb{R}^{n+1}$), for some $A \in \mathbb{R}^{(n+1)\times(n+1)}$, $B \in \mathbb{R}^{n+1}$, $C \in \mathbb{R}$ and $A \ne 0$.
 Please clearly state your values for $A, B$ and $C$.

-**Answer:** [Solution for this part would need to be completed based on the mathematical derivation]